 Just open your Dropbox preferences, select the Account tab, then click the Change Settings… button beside the Selective Sync entry.
 There, you can select the folders and files you want to sync to your computer.
 Everything else will stay online, where you can still view and comment on it.

 But for must-have files, Dropbox includes a favorites feature in its mobile apps.
-Just find the files you need to view offline, swipe to the right, then tap the star icon.
-Dropbox will download the files to your device, and you can view them anywhere—even offline—from the Favorites menu in your Dropbox app.
+Just find the files you need to view offline, tap the three dots beside it, then choose the Make available offline option.
+Dropbox will download the file to your device, and you can view them when your mobile device isn't online.

 There's a big difference between Save and Save As..., as anyone who's accidentally overwritten an important document can tell you.

-Dropbox has your back with its Previous Version feature.
-Whenever you realize you've messed up a file, just right-click on the file and select View Previous Versions.
-Or, if you deleted a file and want to bring it back, find its parent folder in Dropbox.com and click the View Deleted Files button in the top.
+Dropbox has your back with its Version History feature.
+Whenever you realize you've messed up a file, just right-click on the file and select Version History.
+Or, if you deleted a file and want to bring it back, find its parent folder in Dropbox.com and click the View Deleted Files button at the top.

 Either way, you'll get a list of the older versions of your file, where you can restore the correct version in a click.

 For example, if you shared your resume via Dropbox link, but noticed a typo, you could restore an earlier version even after hitting send; your potential new employer will see the corrected document, not the one you sent at first.

 Dropbox saves changes to your files for 30 days for free accounts; Dropbox Professional and Business accounts can access 180 days of history.